Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/Lookey here.md

 >[!question] PicoCTF Hint: Download the file and search for the flag based on the known prefix.

-Based on the hint, it seems like we will have to search for the flag using `grep pico`, since the common flag format for PicoCTF challenges is picoCTF{}.
+Based on the hint, it seems like we will have to search for the flag using `grep pico`, since the common flag format for PicoCTF challenges is `picoCTF{...}`.

 ![[PicoCTF Lookey here 2.png]]